Hei matau

 A hei matau is a bone or greenstone carving in the shape of a highly stylised fish hook.
 They represent good luck and safe travel across water.

 Meaning

-The fish-hook shape of the hei matau means to know, which holds that the North Island of New Zealand was once a huge fish that was caught by the great mariner Maui using only a woven line and a hook made from the jawbone of his grandmother.
+The fish-hook shape of the hei matau means to know, which holds that the North Island of New Zealand was once a huge fish that was caught by the great mariner Māui using only a woven line and a hook made from the jawbone of his grandmother.
 Legend holds that the shape of Hawkes Bay is that of the hei matau, which caught in the fish's side on the beach.
-The Māori name for the North island, Te Ika a Maui ("The fish of Maui") reflects this legend.
+The Māori name for the North island, Te Ika a Māui ("The fish of Māui") reflects this legend.

 For the Māori, the hei matau is taonga (a cultural treasure).
 It represents not only their land, but also prosperity, fertility, and safe passage over water.
 They also denote the importance of fishing to Māori, and their relationship to Tangaroa god of the sea.